-Yul’s spiritual roots began in the southern Baptist tradition growing up in Georgia.
+Yul’s spiritual roots began in the Southern Baptist tradition growing up in Georgia.
 With a passion for learning and extreme dedication, Yul’s journey led him to be trained in the ancient art of Qigong by renowned Master Hing Cheung.
-Over the last 30 years, he has practiced and taught meditation and Chinese Yoga (Qigong) at several locations is Sidney.
-He continues to develop his expertise by observing and practicing with experts and then sharing his learnings with others.
-Yul shares his knowledge of Qigong at St. Elizabeth’s Church in Sidney every Wednesday from 10 am – 11:30 am and on Thursday evenings from 6 pm-7 pm.
+Over the last 30 years, he has practised and taught meditation and Chinese Yoga (Qigong) at several locations in Sidney.
+He continues to develop his expertise by observing and practising with experts and then sharing his learnings with others.
 On Saturdays, you can find Yul at the Avalon Spa & Wellness Centre in Sidney from 11 am to Noon.

 Qi Gong therapies are an assimilation of ancient Chinese (TCM and Taoist), East Indian (Buddhist, Prana, Kundalini and Hatha Yoga), and Tibetan traditions.

 “Qi” (Chi) has many meaning, one is Life Breath.
 See Genesis chapter 2 verse 7 “GOD breathed into his nostrils the breath of life, and man became a living soul”.
 When beginning and throughout your Qigong meditation practice you want to focus on your breathing, especially if the mind starts to wander.

 “Gong” (Kong) is defined as merit or achievement; effort or hard work.
 Chi Kung uses the healing power of the mind, through breathing and movement to increase vital energy (Qi) and promote a sense of well-being.
 Optimal benefits accrue from daily practice.